blackpuppy/docs/en/core-libraries/helpers/js.rst

 .. php:method:: link($title, $url = null, $options = array())

-    Create an html anchor element that has a click event bound to it.
+    Create an HTML anchor element that has a click event bound to it.
     Options can include both those for :php:func:`HtmlHelper::link()` and :php:func:`JsHelper::request()`, :php:func:`JsHelper::event()`, ``$options``
     is a :term:`html attributes` array that are appended to the generated anchor element.
 If an option is not part of the standard attributes or ``$htmlAttributes`` it will be passed to :php:func:`JsHelper::request()` as an option.
 If an id is not supplied, a randomly generated one will be created for each link generated.